NeoGranular/lanyon/_posts/2016-08-05-martial-god-chapter-01-26.md

 As expected, after a few minutes, He Yihai couldn't sustain such an intense consumption.
 He Yihai pulled back and the countless pair of palms, which seemed to be covering the skies, immediately disappeared.

-After Yihai restrained pulled back, He Yixuan didn’t press his advantage, instead stood at his position with rapt attention.
+After Yihai pulled back, He Yixuan didn’t press his advantage, instead stood at his position with rapt attention.
 Though his eyes had a trace of smugness.

 He Yihai let out long sigh and said: